 Laboratory Experiments: Hartigan continued to lead a collaboration with scientists at the University of Michigan, University of Rochester, MIT, and Imperial College, to study shock waves in the laboratory.
 Funded by the DOE, one project uses the Omega laser to launch jets and observe what happens when strong shock waves intersect.
 A separate project explores what happens to shock waves in a plasma where magnetic field strengths are large.
-We completed the intersecting shock work at Omega in 2015, and published a paper summarizing several years of work in the Astrophysical Journal in 2016.
-Graduate student Andy Liao continued his Ph.D. thesis work using numerical models to help design laboratory experiments of magnetized flows.
+Rice graduate student Andy Liao finished his Ph.D. thesis work using numerical models to help design laboratory experiments of magnetized flows.
 Of particular interest are diagnostics of magnetic fields made possible with proton radiography.
 The experimental radiographs show how the flow sweeps up magnetic fields into concentrations that mark the locations of shocks in the flows.
-These fields serve as tracers to image areas of shock fronts with much better spatial resolution than is possible using simple optical imaging.
+These fields serve as tracers to image areas of shock fronts with much better spatial resolution than is possible using simple optical cameras.
 Our team is currently analyzing additional data that use spatially-resolved Thomson scattering to follow the dynamics of the gas as it flows through a strong shock.
-Hartigan was part of a complementary effort led by Chikang Li at MIT that resulted in a paper published in Nature Communications in 2016.

-Massive Star Forming Regions: As part of a large work related to molecular hydrogen emission in the Carina star-formation region published in the Astronomical Journal in 2015, a group led by Hartigan noticed that there was a consistent offset between emission from molecular hydrogen and that from atomic hydrogen.
+Massive Star Forming Regions/JWST: As part of a large work related to molecular hydrogen emission in the Carina star-formation region published in the Astronomical Journal in 2015, a group led by Hartigan noticed that there was a consistent offset between emission from molecular hydrogen and that from atomic hydrogen.
 Additional data on the CygOB2 and IC 1396 region confirm this result as a general characteristic of photodissociation regions.
-Rice undergraduate Scott Carlsten wrote his senior thesis on this topic (winning the Departmental Heaps Prize for it), and we are working on a paper that describes these results soon.
+Rice undergraduate Scott Carlsten wrote his senior thesis on this topic (winning the Departmental Heaps Prize for it), and we will submit a paper that describes these results soon.
 Hartigan is a collaborator on one of the fifteen large proposals accepted in the first round for the James Webb Space Telescope (JWST).
 The proposal will study the Orion Bar region as a means to test a variety of instruments on the telescope.

-ALMA Studies of Photodissociation Regions: With Rice assistant professor Andrea Isella, Hartigan obtained deep maps of a bright region of photodissociation in the Carina Nebula at millimeter and sub-mm wavelengths with the Atacama Large Millimeter Array in Chile.
+ALMA and Gemini Studies of Photodissociation Regions: With Rice assistant professor Andrea Isella, Hartigan obtained deep maps of a bright region of photodissociation in the Carina Nebula at millimeter and sub-mm wavelengths with the Atacama Large Millimeter Array in Chile.
 The array has recently been configured to operate at high enough frequencies to observe emission from the 600-micron line of C I. Together with existing H2 observations and new ALMA CO and CS maps of the region, we now have the first high-resolution maps that trace gas from where it is molecular deep within the dark cloud, to its atomic stage, to where it becomes ionized at the dissociation front, a process which occurs in all regions of massive star formation.
-The data have just been acquired, and we are looking to analyze it fully in 2017.
 Additional high-resolution images should become available this spring, as a proposal led by Hartigan for time on the 8-meter Gemini adaptive optics imager was just accepted.
 The adaptive optics imager should provide the sharpest image ever of a photodissociation region, and will rival that achievable with the James Webb Space Telescope when it comes on-line.
 Part of the science here is to understand the interface shapes, and Hartigan has been working to devise a new analysis technique along those lines.

-Numerical Simulations of Jets and Shock Fronts: Hartigan has been collaborating with professor A. Frank and University of Rochester graduate student Eddie Hansen to develop models of magnetohydrodynamic flows of pulsed supersonic jets, and to investigate the intersection surfaces of overlapping bow shocks.
-Two refereed papers resulted from this work appeared in 2015, and another was just accepted for publication in the Astrophysical Journal in 2017.
+Numerical Simulations of Jets and Shock Fronts: Hartigan collaborated with professor A. Frank and University of Rochester graduate student Eddie Hansen to develop models of magnetohydrodynamic flows of pulsed supersonic jets, and to investigate the intersection surfaces of overlapping bow shocks.
+A refereed paper from this work appeared in the Astrophysical Journal in 2017.
 Another effort, with collaborator John Raymond at the Center for Astrophysics, is to produce a large grid of radiative shock models that can be used by researchers to predict emission line ratios.
 These are particularly helpful for interpreting forbidden lines, as will be needed by many studies once the James Webb Space Telescope is operational.

 The Rice University Campus Observatory (RUCO), located on the roof of the Brockman Physics building continues to be the workhorse for our undergraduate major and nonmajor courses.
-We now have a new CCD imager we will be testing this year that complements our existing spectrograph.
-These are used students as part of their undergraduate training.
-After many decades of having equipment scattered in multiple locations, we are excited about consolidating our equipment in a single storage location and have a usable work room adjacent to the observatory site.
+The facilities are used by students as part of their undergraduate training.
+After many decades of having equipment scattered in multiple locations, we have now consolidating our equipment in a single storage location and have a usable work room adjacent to the observatory site.
 Details about current observatory schedules can be found on the observatory website.